 History

-The church in the village of Ystradfellte was probably built in the 15th century, and in the 16th century enlarged by a tower and perhaps by the present chancel.
-In the second half of the nineteenth century, it was thoroughly renovated.
-Among other things, the roof truss in the nave and window frames were replaced, although the newly inserted ones imitated the appearance of earlier ones, probably from the 17th or 18th centuries.
-The last renovation works of the church were carried out in the 1970s.
+The date of construction of the church at Ystradfellte was not recorded in documents, although the settlement itself was mentioned in 1230 (“Stradmelthin”) and again in 1316 (“Strathvelthly”).
+The church’s architectural details suggest it was built only in the late 15th or early 16th century, or that a major reconstruction of the older church was carried out at that time.
+In the latter case, the church may have been enlarged than with a tower and perhaps a chancel.
+In the second half of the 19th century, a major renovation was carried out.
+Among other things, the roof truss in the nave and the window jambs were renewed, although the new ones imitated the appearance of earlier ones, probably dating from the early modern rebuilding of the 17th or 18th century.
+The last repairs to the church were carried out in the 1970s.

 Architecture